breuHQ/durex/README.md

 ## Why?

 After working with temporal.io across multiple projects, we have standarized a set of best practices across our projects.
-For example, to create a unique & identifiable workflow id from the UI, we have found that following the [block, element, modifier](https://getbem.com/introduction/) method, a technique for writing maintainable CSS, makes it very readable and maintainable.
+For example, to create a unique & identifiable workflow id for debugging, we have found that following the [block, element, modifier](https://getbem.com/introduction/) method, a technique for writing maintainable CSS, makes it very readable and maintainable.

-We also found that tying the workflow to a queue makes it very easy.
+We also found that attaching the workflow to a queue makes it very easy.
 For us, `Queue` is where it all begins.

 ## Getting Started

 We start by creating a `Queue` first and then call `ExecuteWorkflow` or `ExecuteChildWorkflow` methods on the `Queue` interface.

 ### temporal.io setup